 If you’ve written a script, or many scripts, chances are you don’t want them to just sit on your laptop.
 At some point, you are going to want to get them read, and then to get them up on their feet and seen.
 There are lots of ways to take the next step after you’ve written a script, to get feedback to help you develop your craft, to take your work to the next level, and here we’ve compiled a non-exhaustive list of resources that might help you do that.
 Please note, we have focused on resources with either a national or South West focus, however there are huge number of resources available for playwriting in other parts of the UK.

-If you have resources you think we should include, please and let us know.
+If you have resources you think we should include, please get in touch and let us know.

 - BBC Writersroom Script Library – a brilliant free resource to access scripts to your favourite television shows and films.
 New scripts released most weeks.